kisaragi-hiu/cached-fetch/README.md

 # @kisaragi-hiu/cached-fetch

-A cacheing function designed for cacheing fetch GET responses on disk in a command line program.
+A caching function designed for caching fetch GET responses on disk in a command line program.

 I keep rewriting this logic in multiple projects, so I'm making it a package.